 Parmesan Cheese

-Bologna is close to Parma, which is why you can find authentic Parmesan cheese in this city as well.
+Bologna is close to Parma, which is why you can also find authentic Parmesan cheese in this city.
 Be sure to sample the authentic cheese created in accordance with a traditional recipe.
 The cheese’s trademark makes it easy to identify.

 Balsamic Vinegar